ROCm/bitsandbytes/README.md

 The library includes quantization primitives for 8-bit & 4-bit operations, through `bitsandbytes.nn.Linear8bitLt` and `bitsandbytes.nn.Linear4bit` and 8-bit optimizers through `bitsandbytes.optim` module.

-This fork is actively developed for ROCm and updates are being pushed into `multi-backend-refactor` branch of upstream bitsandbytes.
+This fork is developed for ROCm and updates are pushed into upstream.
 Users can use either of these to run bitsandbytes on AMD GPUs.

-**Note: The default branch of this fork is switched from `rocm_enabled` to `rocm_enabled_multi_backend`.
-This is synced periodically with `multi-backend-refactor` branch of upstream, and latest developments are pushed here until upstream branch is merged into `main`.**
+**Note: The default branch of this fork is switched from this branch to the new `rocm_enabled` branch. **

 **Installation for ROCm:**